TeamPinpoint/AudioTracing/readme.md

 ## Recommended Specifications

-- A DirectX 12 compatible RTX graphics card is required.
+- A DirectX 12 compatible graphics card with support for ray tracing is required.

 - Specifications used for development:
     - CPU: Intel i7-14700 2.10GHz